ryanlfoster/rsdns_php/README.txt

       immediately purged and is not recoverable via the API.
 So on a successful delete, subsequent requests for the deleted record should return itemNotFound (404).
-      Asynchrouous calls:
+      Asynchronous calls:
-	rsdns :: record_remove('DOMAIN_ID','RECORD_ID','json_request','booleen keepAlive')
+	rsdns :: record_remove('DOMAIN_ID','RECORD_ID','json_request','Boolean keep-alive')
-	rsdns :: record_remove_any('DOMAIN_ID','json_request','booleen keepAlive')
+	rsdns :: record_remove_any('DOMAIN_ID','json_request','Boolean keep-alive')

 Additional information:

-This class also implements a private status function which is responsilbe for Asyncronous responses from the server.
+This class also implements a private status function which is responsible for Asynchronous responses from the server.
 It only returns the completed response and properly waits for it's completion.
 (Updating every 2 seconds).
 The function exits on any one of these conditions.
 1. that the task is completed,